 Running last minute errands

-- Picking up your dress or suit from the cleaners
+- Picking up your dress from the cleaners or your suit from the rental location

 - Picking up guests from the airport

 - Gathering decor, flowers, or rentals from vendors

 - Delivering items to the venue